 Electricity

 Repair category 1

 Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-We have been informed by the Vendor that electrical works have been completed in 2024, including a new fuse box installation.
-All necessary documentation and guarantees should be made available
+We have been informed by the vendor that the fuseboard and partial rewiring works were completed in 2023.
+Any associated documentation should be made available prior to purchase.